Emerging Artists’ Program & Community Connect

 January 25, 2018

 This workshop addresses the fact that artistic practice can entail unhealthy habits.
-Facilitated by a registered dietician and a physiotherapist, this workshop will help artists gain individual insight into their own habits in regards to diet, exercise and sleep.
-More details coming soon!
-Click ...
+Facilitated by a registered dietitian and a physiotherapist, this workshop will help artists gain individual insight into their own habits in regards to diet, exercise and sleep.
+Create sustainable patterns and ...